akramalex/DietDive/README.md

 ### Homepage

-* The homepage consists of a large hero image.
-Here the user is welcomed to the blog and provided a short blub about the site.
+* The homepage consists of a large hero image, where the user is welcomed to the blog and provided with a short blurb about the site.

-* The 'learn about Diet Dive and our mission' button takes the user to the 'About' page.
+* The "Learn about DietDive and our mission" button takes the user to the "About" page.

-* below the hero section is all of the blog posts.
+* Below the hero section are all the blog posts.
 The posts are displayed in 3 columns, with 6 posts per page.

-* Each post is in a bootstrap card, with the post's: dietname, title, author, excerpt, date created and feature image.
+* EEach post is in a Bootstrap card, containing the post's diet name, title, author, excerpt, date created, and featured image.

-* On smaller devices the layout changes to one column per post to maximise usable screen space.
+* On smaller devices, the layout changes to one column per post to maximize usable screen space.

-* The next button takes the user to the next 6 blog posts (pagination)
+* The "Next" button takes the user to the next 6 blog posts (pagination).

-* The user can click on the blog post's title/excerpt/image to take them to that post's post detail page.
-Here they can view the whole post.
+* The user can click on the blog post's title, excerpt, or image to be taken to that post's detail page, where they can view the full post.

 ![](static/images/home-2.jpg)
 ![](static/images/home-3.jpg)